 How to Help Your Child With Anxiety and Fear

 I’ll never forget the moment.
-We had just moved abroad to Germany, and adjusting to the culture was a lot more than I had anticipated.
-My son, who was 5 at the time, seemed fine, though.
+We had just moved abroad to Germany, and adjusting to the culture was much more than I had anticipated.
+My son, who was 5 at the time, seemed fine.
 He would attend his Kindergarten classes daily where he began to learn German and was taught things like knitting, cooking, cutting vegetables, and washing dishes.
 One of the most fabulous things about German Kindergarten is that they actually teach kids skills they will need for life, and do a lot of it in nature.
 He loved it.
 At least, so I thought.

-One afternoon after we walked home together from his school, he sat down on his bed and said, “Mom.
+One afternoon after we walked home from his school, he sat down on his bed and said, “Mom.
 I’m so tired in my head.
-When people talk to me in German and I don’t know what they are saying, it makes me feel really sad.”
+When people talk to me in German, and I don’t know what they are saying, it makes me feel really sad.”
 He started to break down.
-He went on to tell me how much he missed America and being able to talk to people normally.
+He went on to tell me how much he missed America and being able to talk to people.
 He expressed how much he missed the people we left behind.
 How much he didn’t want to be there.

 Here I thought I was the one who was falling apart, and here was my 5yo, attempting to deal with BIG emotions at the hand of a monumental event that was shaking all he knew and felt comfortable with.
 We talked.
 We cried.
 A lot.
 We reminisced about the life we had chosen to leave behind.
 And that was that.
 We left the door open for continued conversation about hardships, how to overcome them, and that they are normal in life.

 It’s important that we don’t assume our kids are fine just because they aren’t verbalizing anything.
-It’s important we ask questions, allow them to feel, and allow them to express their hearts.
-Sometimes, we shouldn’t settle for, “I’m fine” after we’ve asked them how they are.
+We must ask questions, allow them to feel, and allow them to express their hearts.
+Sometimes, we shouldn’t settle for “I’m fine” after we’ve asked them how they are.
 Instead, we should ask questions that did a little deeper.

-Anxiety and worry in children translate differently than it does in adults, and sometimes it takes us remembering our childhood and empathizing with how a child might process something as opposed to an adult.
+Anxiety and worry in children translate differently than in adults, and sometimes it takes us remembering our childhood and empathizing with how a child might process something as opposed to an adult.